|

 STRAWS FOR

-tiny dolls, you can curl the hair using straws for
+tiny dolls such as the 8 inch Ginny by Vogue, you can curl her hair using straws for

 rollers and bobby pins to hold it.
-This is teeny tiny
+I cut the straws in 1 inch pieces.

 |